Boca Raton, Florida

 Why Boca Raton Homeowners Need Specialized Soffit & Fascia Service

-- Coastal salt air corrosion. a primary driver of soffit and fascia deterioration in Boca Raton and the broader South Florida area
+• Coastal salt air corrosion — a primary roofline damage driver in Boca Raton and Palm Beach County

-- Hurricane wind and storm surge. a primary driver of soffit and fascia deterioration in Boca Raton and the broader South Florida area
+• Hurricane wind and storm surge — a primary roofline damage driver in Boca Raton and Palm Beach County

 Each of these factors compounds the others.
 Salt air weakens paint and aluminum protective coatings, making surfaces more vulnerable to moisture penetration.
 High humidity keeps wood soffit and fascia from fully drying between rain events, accelerating rot.
 Hurricane-force winds create mechanical stress that opens seams, loosens fasteners, and creates gaps that would otherwise take years to develop.